The BRC Team

 Prior to attending graduate school, Stephen spent four years at an economic consulting firm, where he conducted research, performed econometric analysis, and used statistical programming languages to understand the financial impacts of corporate actions.
 Stephen has a BA in Economics and Computer Science from Williams College, MA.

 Mark joined the Business Renewables Center in March 2016, working to accelerate offsite non-utility procured renewable energy transactions.
 Mark and the Business Renewables Center team raises awareness of the benefits and challenges with transactions, has built an ecosystem of members; and develop scalable tools and products for corporates to execute transactions.

 In 2007 Mark connected personal passion with professional experience and specialised in the renewable energy sector.
 Mark worked for Ernst & Young’s transaction-focused renewable energy group for nine years.
 Working with projects across the technology spectrum in Europe and North America.

 Marketing Manager – Boulder, CO

 Kevin Haley is a Program Marketing Manager at the Rocky Mountain Institute, where he leads marketing and communications for the Business Renewables Center.
-Kevin comes to the BRC with over five years of communications and marketing experience, most of which focused on the renewable energy industry covering a range of technologies like wind and solar, as well as in-depth work on cross-cutting issues including clean energy finance and policy issues.
+Kevin comes to the BRC with over six years of communications and marketing experience, most of which focused on the renewable energy industry covering a range of technologies like wind and solar, as well as in-depth work on cross-cutting issues including clean energy finance and policy issues.

 Prior to BRC, Kevin was the director of communications at the American Council On Renewable Energy (ACORE) in Washington, D.C.
 He also previously worked as a communications consultant to the American Wind Energy Association, the Sierra Club, The Energy Foundation and as the content strategy lead to the EnergyFactCheck campaign.